 L-glutamine powders and supplements.

-L-glutamine is an amino acid, and amino acids are the building blocks of protein, which all of our bodies need to function.
-As you probably already know, our cells and muscles need protein to carry out their functions as well.
 L-glutamine supplements are becoming more popular by the day.
-They are mostly found in a powder form that you add to a glass of water or smoothie, but L-glutamine can also be ingested by way of a few supplement capsules.
+They are mostly found in a powder form that you add to a glass of water or smoothie, but L-glutamine can also be ingested by way of supplement capsules.

-Another interesting study showed that mice who were given glutamine got an immune system boost and had reduced rates of reactivation of herpes infection.
-This research further supports that glutamine may play a role in contributing to a more robust immune system.
-Along these lines, a review of the literature on glutamine suggested that supplementation reduced the rate of hospital-acquired infections, shortened length of hospital stay, and reduced the rate of in-patient mortality.
+Along these lines, a review of the literature on glutamine10 suggests that supplementing with this amino acid reduced the rate of hospital-acquired infections, shortened length of hospital stay, and reduced the rate of in-patient mortality.
 We should note, however, that many of these studies suggested associations and did not reach statistical significance.
 Nonetheless, this is still an interesting observation.

-In my practice, I find that L-glutamine can be useful in reducing symptoms of diarrhea and can help reduce inflammation and ulcers.
-The same article also looked at other studies and suggested that glutamine supplementation in general seems to help regulate the growth of intestinal cells, maintain the gut's tight junctions, influence inflammatory cascades, and protect against cell death and stresses, among other functions.
+The same article reviewed other studies and suggested that glutamine supplementation, in general, seems to help regulate the growth of intestinal cells, maintain the gut's tight junctions11, influence inflammatory cascades, and protect against cell death and stresses.

 L-glutamine side effects and safety concerns.

-L-glutamine is an important amino acid that is essential to our gut and immune health and integrity.
-It can potentially help with a wide variety of dysfunctions from irritable bowel syndrome with diarrhea to inflammatory bowel disease to supporting your blood sugar regulation, metabolism, liver function, and detoxification capacities.
-It is often found in formulations that are designed to help treat leaky gut.
-So it's certainly worth talking to your health care provider about as you go through your gut-healing journey!
+Glutamine is an important amino acid that is essential to our gut and immune health.
+Taking L-glutamine as a supplement can potentially help with a wide variety of issues, from irritable bowel syndrome with diarrhea, to inflammatory bowel disease, and more.
+If you experience any of these conditions, it's certainly worth talking to your healthcare provider about.